 On the water, most stops are for routine safety checks involving life vests and other required boating items.
 As long as you are polite and do not show signs of potential intoxication, they will likely thank you and move on.

 What if I See Someone Boating Under the Influence?

 If you see someone behaving erratically on the water, give the craft a wide berth, and note the boat’s registration numbers.
 Contact law enforcement, and let them handle it.
 Boating accidents are often tragic, and those caused by careless behaviors such as drinking are entirely preventable.

-Reach out to The Law Firm of Aaron A. Herbert, P.C. for questions involving BUI accidents.
+The Law Firm of Aaron A. Herbert, P.C. for questions involving BUI accidents.